Summary:

 Registration:

-No registration is needed to attend the talk, but please register if you would like to join for the snacks & beers.
+No registration is needed to attend the talk, but please register here for the Snacks&Drinks and here for the Speaker Dinner.

 About the speaker: